 In line with the Issuer's function as the finance arm and the holding company of the Group, its non-current assets are made up of financial assets at amortised cost and investments in subsidiaries.
 The former have increased in FY22 following the issuance of the Series 1 Bonds, the proceeds of which were made available to subsidiaries in the form of loans.
 As explained in section 2.1 above, the Issuer experienced a delay in the release of the proceeds of the Series 1 Bonds and, hence, the granting of an intercompany loan, thus resulting in less financial assets than previously forecasted.
-This is expected to increase during FY23 following the release of the balance of the Series 2 Bonds.
+This is expected to increase during FY23 following the release of the balance of the proceeds of the Series 1 Bonds as well as the issuance of the Series 2 Bonds.
 Provided that proceeds of the Series 2 Bonds are released by the security trustee when the relevant requirements are met (in line with the Base Prospectus of the Issuer dated 3 October 2022), the Issuer expects the full amount to be received during FY24.